MONEI/Shopify-api-node/README.md

 $ npm install --save shopify-api-node
 ```

-## Usage:
+## API

-This module exports a constructor function which takes an options object,
+This module exports a constructor function which takes an options object.
-requirements depending if you want to use it for private or public apps.

-### Private apps
+### `Shopify(options)`

+Returns a new Shopify instance.
+Throws an error when required options are
+missing.

+**Arguments**

+`options` - Required - A plain JavaScript object that contains the
+configuration options.

+**Options**

+- `shopName` - Required - A string that specifies the shop name.
-For [private][generate-private-app-credentials] apps use
+- `apiKey` - Required for [private][generate-private-app-credentials] apps - A
+  string that specifies the API key of the app.
+This option must be used in
+  conjunction with the `password` option and is mutually exclusive with the
+  `accessToken` option.
+- `password` - Required for private apps - A string that specifies the private
+  app password.
+This option must be used in conjunction with the `apiKey`
+  option and is mutually exclusive with the `accessToken` option.
+- `accessToken` - Required for public apps - A string representing the
+  permanent [OAuth 2.0][oauth] access token.
+This option is mutually exclusive
-the `shopName`, `apiKey`, and `password` options:
+  with the `apiKey` and `password` options.
+- `timeout` - Optional - A number that specifies the milliseconds to wait for
+  the server to send response headers before aborting the request.
+Defaults to
+  `60000`, or 1 minute.

+**Example**

 ```js
 const Shopify = require('shopify-api-node');